varrockbank/buffee/API.md

 ## Sizing the Editor

-Height is controlled by `initialViewportSize` (number of lines).
+Height is controlled by `viewportRows` (number of lines).
 Width is set via CSS.

 ### Width Gotchas